Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Q7.
 How will you define a VAT supply?

-Any tax on the transactions is known as a VAT supply.
-You cannot say that it’s a category of tax on income profits or capital gains but the tax is applicable when any goods or services are consumed.
+Any tax on the transactions qualifies as a VAT supply.
+You cannot classify it as a category of tax on income profits or capital gains; Consumers pay taxes when they consume goods or services.

 In particular, there are four types of barriers.
 These are: